Stock market today: Wall Street drifts as the wait begins for the Federal Reserve

+Falling technology stocks weighed on the market as some of Wall Street’s mania around artificial-intelligence technology cooled.

-Nvidia, whose chips are powering much of the move into AI, fell 1.9% after unveiling new products at its developers’ conference.
-Analysts called them powerful and said they would keep Nvidia ahead of competitors, but its stock has already shot up more than 240% over the last year.
+Nvidia, whose chips are powering much of the move into AI, dropped 2% after unveiling new products at its developers' conference.
+Analysts called them powerful and said they would keep Nvidia ahead of competitors, but its stock had already shot up more than 240% over the prior year.

-Super Micro Computer, whose stock went from less than $100 to more than $1,000 in a year, sank 9.2%.
-The seller of server and storage systems used in AI and other computing, said it’s looking to sell 2 million more shares of its stock.
+Super Micro Computer, whose stock went from less than $100 to more than $1,000 in a year, sank 10.6%.
+The seller of server and storage systems used in AI and other computing, said it’s looking to sell 2 million shares of its stock.

-Shares of Unilever that trade in the United States rose 2.6% after it said it was spinning off Ben & Jerry's and other ice cream businesses and cutting 7,500 jobs.
+Shares of Unilever that trade in the United States rose 2.9% after it said it was spinning off Ben & Jerry's and its ice cream business, while cutting 7,500 jobs.

 The Fed is beginning its latest meeting on interest rates, and it will announce its decision on Wednesday.
 The widespread expectation is for it to leave its main interest rate alone at a two-decade high.
 The hope is that it will indicate it still expects to cut rates three times later this year, as it hinted a few months ago.

 U.S. stock indexes have set records recently partly on hopes for such cuts, which would relieve pressure on the economy and financial system.
-But several hotter-than-expected reports on inflation recently have hurt such hopes and already forced traders to give up earlier expectations that the year’s first cut would arrive Wednesday.
+But recent reports on inflation have consistently been coming in worse than expected.
+That could force the Fed to say it will deliver fewer rate cuts this year, and traders have already given up earlier expectations that the year's first cut would arrive Wednesday.

+Strategists at Bank of America expect Fed officials to stick with forecasts showing the median member still expects three cuts in 2024.
+But it's a close call, and “risks skew to fewer cuts signaled,” according to the strategists led by Mark Cabana.

 High yields and interest rates can hurt prices not only for stocks but also for cryptocurrencies.